0xless/less_on_sec/content/posts/rfid.md

 (NOTE: many other implementations exist!)

 ### Defeating password protection
-When examining the t55xx tag, you may have noticed a parameter "Password set", that's because this tag can be password protected!
+When examining the t55xx tag, you may have noticed a parameter "Password set".
+That's because this tag can be password protected!

 ```